kkimofficial/adverb/README.md

-# magrittp: very basic attempt to provide pipe functionality similar to magrittr library from R
+# magrittp: pipe operator

 DISCLAIMER: THIS WORK IS NOT NECESSARILY A REPRESENTATION OF ANY PAST OR CURRENT EMPLOYER OF MINE

+## Introduction

+It is a very basic attempt to provide pipe functionality similar to magrittr library from R

 ## Examples